Empirical bias-reducing adjustments to estimating functions: Introduction

-The requirement of differentiation of the log-likelihood or surrogate functions for some of the bias-reduction methods in Table~\ref{br_characteristics} is also another area where considerable analytical effort has been devoted to (see, for example, \citealt{kosmidis+firth:2009} for multivariate generalized nonlinear models, and \citealt{grun+kosmidis+zeileis:2012} for Beta regression models).
-Nevertheless, differentiation is nowadays a task requiring increasingly less analytical effort because of the availability of comprehensive automatic differentiation routines \citep{griewank+walther:2008} in popular computing environments; such routines can be found, for example, in the FowardDiff Julia package \citep{revels+lubin+papamarkou:2016}, and the CppAD package for C++ \citep{bell:2019} that enabled the development of software like the TMB package \citep{kristensen+nielsen+berg+etal:2016} for R \citep{rproject} which is a generic framework for fitting and inference from complex random effects models.

-The vanilla versions of asymptotic bias correction and the adjusted score functions in \citet{efron:1975} and \citet{firth:1993}, respectively, require the computation of expectations of products of log-likelihood derivatives under the model.
-Those expectations are intractable or expensive to compute for models with intractable or cumbersome likelihoods, and can be hard to derive even for relatively simple models \citep[see, for example][for the required expectations in Beta regression models]{grun+kosmidis+zeileis:2012}.
+The requirement of differentiation of the estimating or objective functions for some of the bias-reduction methods in Table~\ref{br_characteristics} has also resulted in considerable analytical effort over the years (see, for example, \citealt{kosmidis+firth:2009} for multivariate generalized nonlinear models, and \citealt{grun+kosmidis+zeileis:2012} for Beta regression models).
+Nevertheless, differentiation is nowadays a task requiring increasingly less analytical effort because of the availability of comprehensive automatic differentiation routines \citep{griewank+walther:2008} in popular computing environments.
+Such routines can be found, for example, in the \texttt{ForwardDiff} Julia package \citep{revels+lubin+papamarkou:2016}, and the C++ package \texttt{CppAD} \citep{bell:2021} that enabled the development of a range of template modelling software, like the \texttt{TMB} R package \citep{kristensen+nielsen+berg+etal:2016, rproject}.
+Even if the differentiation effort can be partly mitigated, the vanilla versions of asymptotic bias correction in \citet{efron:1975} and the bias-reducing adjusted score functions in \citet{firth:1993} require the computation of expectations of products of log-likelihood derivatives under the model.
+Those expectations are intractable or expensive to compute for models with intractable or cumbersome likelihoods, and can be hard to derive even for relatively simple models; see, for example, \citet[Section~2.3]{grun+kosmidis+zeileis:2012} for how involved those expectations are for Beta regression models.